 Project Management, PMP® Certification Training - PMP Exam Preparation - Pitfalls You Can Avoid and Why Some People Fail the PMP Exam.
 Updated 11/10/2020 for the exam starting 1-2-2021 and following.

 From years of observation, this is what we would conclude as the biggest reasons people fail:(a) Erratic Learning: Balance Your Study over all areas:

 : Studying questions to pick out context is preferred.
-It will also help you identify the real question.
-There is no such thing as real Exam Questions except in the Exam itself.
-So if your only study was to increase your percentage points in the Practice Exams you had in class, you have missed the mark.
+It will also help you identify the meaning of the question.
+There is no such thing as real PMP Exam Questions except in the Exam itself.
+So if your only study was to increase your percentage points in the Practice Exams you had in class or online, you have missed the mark.
 Understand "why you got a question wrong."
-The rest you already know.(c) They Spent too much time cramming,
+The rest you already know.(c) They spent too much time cramming,

-– You learned the meaning of everything and thought you understood it.
-Yes, you need to understand the application too; that is, how to apply new knowledge.
+Yes, the trainee needs to understand the application too; that is, how to apply new knowledge.
 Study the workflows and the book exercises.
-If the trainee is unable to apply it, that means you have not been relating the understanding so that it is unusable information.
+If the trainee is unable to apply it, that means he/she has not been relating the understanding so that it is unusable information.
 Relating what you learned is a very important key to passing.
-SmartPath LLC gives you lots of examples and workflows so you can relate what you learn and apply it at work.
-Practicing the Online Quizzes will give you 1967 opportunities to apply what you understand.
-What is that saying?
-Practice makes perfect.(e) They had trouble analyzing and picking out the context, keywords or key phases or determining what the question is about:
+SmartPath LLC provides of examples as well as workflows so the trainee can relate what is learned and apply it at work as well as in the PMP exam.(e) They had trouble analyzing and picking out the context, keywords or key phases or determining what the question was about:

-are used so when a scenario is used you don’t know how to answer the questions.
+are used so when a scenario is used the trainee didn't know how to answer the questions.
 You may not even have thought that this question was about a tool and technique.
 Again look at the answers.
 They may help you determine context if all else fails. (h) The person did not understand Risk Management:

 (2) Even so, with SmartPath LLC’s exam focused certification training with exam prep, you can be prepared for everything.